Silver Dollar Values: Upward Trends

 Peace dollars were minted from 1921 to 1928, and again in 1934 and 1935.
 The 1928 dollar issued from the Philadelphia Mint is the rarest of all Peace dollars.
 Not many silver dollars were produced in 1928, because few were required to fulfill the mandate of the Pittman Act.

-Since the year 2000, we've seen huge jumps in the value of the 1928 Peace dollar, much more so than most other collectible coins.
-These price hikes are based on solid fundamentals, as the 1928 is a genuinely rare coin desired by collectors.
-We saw a slow down in 2009-10, but a resumption of upward momentum at some point in the future is a virtual certainty.
+After the year 2000, we saw huge jumps in the value of the 1928 Peace dollar, followed by years of declines, but still higher over the long term.
+That's because the 1928 is a genuinely rare coin desired by collectors.
+In light of the recent price drops, right now might be a good time to add a 1928 Peace Dollar to your collection, as a resumption of upward momentum at some point in the future is a virtual certainty.

 The Year This Coin Was Minted...